MinaProtocol/mina/docs/specs/consensus/README.md

 ### 4.2.1 Virtual chains

 When a peer computes the best chain it does not actually directly compare the current chain against each candidate chain.
-Instead, it compares a *virtual chain* for the current chain against a virtual chain for each candidate chain.
+Instead, it compares the current chain against a *virtual chain* for each candidate chain.

 Virtual chains are used to solve a minimum window density *inversion problem* that can happen when applying the long-fork chain selection rule, for example, when a peer that has been disconnected for a long time attempts to join the network again.